-The ultimate challenge, I believe, is to find the sweet spot that fuses our family life, creative passions and career.
+The ultimate challenge, I believe, is to find that sweet spot where our family life, creative passions, and career intersect.

 For Liza this means DIY-ing bows and accessories for her own little girl and scaling her production to create several more pieces to sell.

 For Joana Gaines this means creating a business around creating beautiful homes for families, while she raises her own.

 I don’t know what it looks like for you, but here are some practical action steps that you can do today: